 - 1. Clearly state proposal number(s) and your position(s).
 Written comments should indicate the proposal number(s) to which the comments apply and should clearly indicate "support for" or "opposition to" the proposal.
-If the comments support a modification in the proposal, indicate "support as amended" with the preferred amendment in writing. - 2.
+If the comments support a modification in the proposal, indicate "support as amended" with the preferred amendment in writing.
+Listing the appropriate Alaska Administrative Code (AAC) number is not essential. - 2.
 Explain why.
-Help the board understand the rationale for your recommendation by identifying factors to take into account when acting on a proposal.
+Help the board understand your recommendation by identifying factors to take into account when acting on a proposal.
 A brief description consisting of a couple of sentences on why you support or oppose the proposal is sufficient. - 3.
 Keep comments brief.
 Board members are extremely busy.
-Clearly stating proposals and one's position with supporting rationale will assist the board members. - 4.
+Clearly stating proposals and a position with supporting rationale will assist the board members. - 4.
 Follow the requirements.
 Pages in excess of the page limit and comments not in the proper format will be discarded.
 Testimony greater than the allotted time will be cut short. - 5.
 The sooner the better.
 As a practical matter comments submitted after the board begins deliberations are likely to receive less consideration than comments submitted earlier. - 6.
 Write clearly.
 Whether typed or handwritten, use dark ink and write legibly.
-If making comments on more than one proposal please do not use separate pages for each proposal simply begin the next set of written comments by listing the next proposal number. - 7.
-Use the committee process.
+If making comments on more than one proposal, please do not use separate pages for each proposal simply begin the next set of written comments by listing the next proposal number.

+- 7. Use the committee process.
 The board utilizes "committees" throughout its meetings as a way to receive much greater detail from the participating public.
-If you are able to participate throughout the meeting, public testimony should be tailored to encompass major items of importance.
-Fine details may be reserved for committee work.
+If you are able to participate throughout a meeting, public testimony should be tailored to encompass major items of importance.
+Fine details may be reserved for committee work. - 8.
+Be polite.
+Please refrain from using derogatory language about another member of the public, ADF&G staff, or board members during public testimony or in written comments.
+If language used is found to be excessively inflammatory, written material may be redacted and public testimony may be cut short.

 Advisory Committees.
 Advisory committee members should refer to the Advisory Committee Manual for additional information on providing public comment to the board.
 Most importantly, the recommendations submitted must be in the format prescribed by the board.
 Check with board staff for the latest format.
 When providing public testimony be sure to hit the highlights.
 Expressing minority opinions is helpful to the board.
 Simply reading off proposal numbers and committee recommendations is difficult for the board to follow.
 Provide commentary.
 Finally, minutes should note the number of committee members in attendance as well as other stakeholders in attendance during meetings.
+Remember, advisory committee recommendations must be developed at a meeting that complied with the Open Meetings Act (AS 44.62.310).